 The Town Board created the Marbletown Housing Committee in 2022 to study the issue and to make recommendations for how the Town could address housing affordability locally.
-In a 2022 public opinion survey conducted by the Housing Committee, $80\,\%$ of the 484 respondents to the survey indicated that there was: "Not enough adequate, affordable housing in Marbletown."
+In a 2022 public opinion survey conducted by the Housing Committee, $80\,\%$ of the respondents indicated that there was: "Not enough adequate, affordable housing in Marbletown."